vfrantzvaag/socialGraphs/README.md

 The repository contains our solution to the final project - the result can be seen at http://socialpokemon.dk/.

+If you want to download the whole project as a .zip press this link: https://github.com/vfrantzvaag/socialGraphs/archive/refs/heads/main.zip otherwise, clone the repo if you've done this before.

 Final project description
 --------------------
 The primary purpose of this repository is to host our work on the final project.